 Producing engaging and compelling content is at the heart of what we do.

-Corus plays a major role in contributing to a vibrant Canadian media and entertainment industry.
+Corus plays a major role in Canada’s vibrant media and entertainment landscape.

 We continue to foster a strong and sustainable media industry that is both domestically successful and globally competitive through the acquisition, development, production and broadcast of content and the investment of millions of dollars in original Canadian productions.